sulu/sulu/UPGRADE.md

 ## dev-develop

+### Webspace validation

+Webspaces which have unused localizations by portals will now be not valid and ignored.
+Remove this localizations or add them to a portal.

 ### New security permission for cache

 To be able to clear the cache the user need the permission LIVE in the